mhassan2/splunk-n-box/README.md

 create-splunk.sh –v3
 ```

 Experiment with creating few hosts then point your browser to them.
-Push the server to the limits to see how many host can you create before your system crashes.
+Push the server to the limits to see how many hosts can you create before your system crashes.
 I was able to create 80 hosts (4 site-2-site cluster 20IDX 3SH each) on a single Intel NUC Skull device (i7 32GB 1TB SSD).
 Load Avg shot to 20 during the build but went down to 6 once the cluster stabilized.
 Please be aware that it will take 10+ minutes (depending on the number of members in the cluster) to reach a stable cluster state.

 ```
 Choose option C